 Andrew C. Stout

-Andrew C. Stout is the Public Services Librarian at Covenant Theological Seminary.
+Andrew C. Stout is the Access Services Librarian at the University of Missouri - St. Louis.
+He has also worked as a librarian at Covenant Theological Seminary.
 His writing has appeared in the journals Religion and the Arts, Pro Ecclesia, Presbyterion, and The Journal of Reformed Theology.
 Find him on Twitter: @ThomasACStout